Lifeboat (shipboard): Origins

+Titanic sinking

 By the turn of the 20th century larger ships meant more people could travel, but safety rules regarding lifeboats remained out of date: for example, British legislation concerning the number of lifeboats was based on the tonnage of a vessel and only encompassed vessels of "10,000 gross register tons (grt) and over".

 It was not until after the sinking of RMS Titanic on April 15, 1912, that a broader movement began to require a sufficient number of lifeboats on passenger ships for all people on board.
-Titanic, with a gross tonnage of 46,000 tonnes and carrying 20 lifeboats, exceeded the regulations laid down by the Board of Trade, which required a ship of her size (i.e. over 10,000 grt) to carry boats capable of carrying a total of 1,060 people.
-Titanics boats had a capacity of 1,178 people on a ship capable of carrying 3,330 people.
+Titanics gross tonnage of 46,000 tonnes was almost five times that which the Board of Trade lifeboat regulations were based on.
+Even though the 1,178 person capacity of its 20 lifeboats slightly exceeded the required 1,060, it still fell over 2,000 shy of the ship's maximum carrying load of 3,330 people.

 The need for so many more lifeboats on the decks of passenger ships after 1912 led to the use of most of the deck space available even on the large ships, creating the problem of restricted passageways.
-This was resolved by the wider use of collapsible lifeboats, a number of which had been carried on Titanic.
+This attempted to be addressed by creating (or adding) separate lifeboat decks, and the wider use of collapsible lifeboats, a number of which had been carried on Titanic.